-Simultaneous measurement of black carbon (BC) and non-refractory PM1 aerosol chemical compositions was performed in Autumn, 2016 at a suburban site of Hong Kong.
-A thermodenuder (TD) was employed at different heating temperatures to remove semi-volatile aerosol fractions to varying degree.
-Light absorption enhancement (Eabs) of BC by semi-volatile coatings at seven wavelengths was evaluated, and the coating fractions was further analyzed.
-Result showed overall Eabs was 1.58 ± 0.13 (470 nm)–1.64 ± 0.16 (660 nm) measured at 280°C, whereas Eabs increased very little from 50°C (1.02–1.04) to 200°C (1.13–1.20).
-The lensing-effect-related Eabs was probably attributed to the presence of ammonium and sulfate.
-Furthermore, the ratio of coating thickness to BC core radius was around 1.0–2.0 based on Mie calculation.
-This work evaluated the Eabs by coatings in Hong Kong and implied the BC mixing state, thus could provide critical reference for climate model on the role of aerosol in global warming.
+Simultaneous measurements of black carbon (BC) and non-refractory PM1 aerosol chemical compositions were performed in autumn 2016 at a suburban site in Hong Kong.
+A thermodenuder (TD) was employed at different heating temperatures to remove semi-volatile aerosol fractions to varying degrees.
+The light absorption enhancement (Eabs) of BC due to semi-volatile coatings at seven wavelengths was evaluated, and the coating fractions were further analyzed.
+Results showed that the overall Eabs ranged from 1.58 ± 0.13 (470 nm) to 1.64 ± 0.16 (660 nm) at 280°C and increased very little from 50°C (1.02–1.04) to 200°C (1.13–1.20).
+The lensing-effect-related Eabs was probably attributable to the presence of ammonium and sulfate.
+Furthermore, the ratio of the coating thickness to the BC core radius was around 1.0–2.0 based on Mie calculations.
+This work evaluated the Eabs from coatings in Hong Kong and implied the BC mixing state, thus providing a critical reference for climate models on the role of aerosol in global warming.